prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 ### To debug
 - Admin
-    - get works @dishes
-    - unable to add dishes @dishes
-    - put not allowed
+    - PUT does not work on dishes:dishid/comments
-    - unable to delete @dishes
 - Joe

 promoters and dishes connect to the same database, different collections each named: Dishes, Promotions and Leaders